 The best treatment is to avoid the use of diet contains any types of nuts.
 In the case of severe reaction, immediate hospitalization is required.

-The allergic reaction in the nuts can be minimized by adequate roasting or heating.
+The allergic reaction to the nuts can be minimized by adequate roasting or heating.
 Any allergic people need to read the label of the food package if any nuts are present.
 There are alternative food available for the person with the allergies and is highly advised to use them.

 1. Birmingham NP, et al., (2007).
 "An adjuvant-free mouse model of tree nut allergy using hazelnut as a model tree nut".
 Int.
 Arch.
 Allergy Immunol.
 144 (3): 203–10.